covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

     }
     ```

     It's important to understand the code above: our CandidatesAdapter class extends ArrayAdapter of type Candidates.
-In the constructor, we give the layout resource name i.e. the file that contains the custom layout, the one we created earlier.
-The most important method is getView, where we check if a convertView (i.e. old view) exists or not.
+In the constructor, we provide the layout resource name i.e. the file that contains the customized layout XML created earlier.
+The most important method is `getView()`, where we check if a convertView (i.e. old view) exists or not.
 If it doesn’t, we’ll need to inflate it.
 The reason we do this is because ListView recycles its rows when they move out of the screen, instead of creating new ones, to save system resources.

     > [How ListView's recycling mechanism works](http://stackoverflow.com/questions/11945563/how-listviews-recycling-mechanism-works)

     There're several different ways of getting an LayoutInflater object:

     * The way we did it, `LayoutInflater layoutInflater = (LayoutInflater) context.getSystemService(Context.LAYOUT_INFLATER_SERVICE)`, is from official [documentation](http://developer.android.com/reference/android/view/LayoutInflater.html).
-    * You could use `LayoutInflater inflater = ((Activity)context).getLayoutInflater()`, see an example from [here](http://www.ezzylearning.com/tutorial/customizing-android-listview-items-with-custom-arrayadapter).
+    * You can use `LayoutInflater inflater = ((Activity)context).getLayoutInflater()`, see an example from [here](http://www.ezzylearning.com/tutorial/customizing-android-listview-items-with-custom-arrayadapter).
-    * You could also use `LayoutInflater inflater = (LayoutInflater) CandidatesAdapter.this.getSystemService(Context.LAYOUT_INFLATER_SERVICE)`, see an example from [here](http://www.codelearn.org/android-tutorial/android-listview).
+    * You can also use `LayoutInflater inflater = (LayoutInflater) CandidatesAdapter.this.getSystemService(Context.LAYOUT_INFLATER_SERVICE)`, see an example from [here](https://github.com/pranayairan/Code-Learn-Android-Example/blob/master/CodeLearnListExample/src/org/codelearn/codelearnlistexample/ListViewWithBaseAdapter.java).

     Note here `v.findViewById()` is different from `findViewById()`. `v.findViewById()` will only find sub views i.e. views being contained by 'v'; whereas `findViewById()` will find anything contained in the Activity.